AutoPair/FE-Joomla/README.md

 # FE-Joomla
-Front End development of the AutoPair Joomla site
+Front End development of the AutoPair Joomla site.<br>
 If you have a question about a process, please refer to the wiki as we have tried to document processes there.